-The position information that the robot arm is currently in, contains [X,Y,Z,R,P,Y], or [X,Y,Z,Rx,Ry,Rz] if the axis angle display mode is selected real robotic arm/simulation robotic arm o Simulation robotic arm:
+The current position information of the robot arm, contains [X, Y, Z, R, P, Y], or [X, Y, Z, Rx, Ry, Rz] if the axis angle display mode is selected

+Real robotic arm/simulation robotic arm

+Simulation robotic arm:

 It means the robotic arm is connected and the current one is simulation robotic arm.
 You can control the virtual robot arm movement through UFactory studio interface.